awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

 You can also use EventBridge to schedule automated actions that are invoked at certain times using cron or rate expressions\.
 For more information, see [Creating an Amazon EventBridge rule that runs on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) in the *Amazon EventBridge User Guide*\.

-Common use cases for AWS Batch jobs as a EventBridge target include the following use cases:
+Common use cases for AWS Batch jobs as an EventBridge target include the following use cases:
 + A scheduled job is created to occur at regular time intervals\.
 For example, a cron job occurs only during low\-usage hours when Amazon EC2 Spot Instances are less expensive\.
 + An AWS Batch job runs in response to an API operation that's logged in CloudTrail\.
 For example, a job is submitted whenever an object is uploaded to a specified Amazon S3 bucket\.
 Each time this happens, the EventBridge input transformer passes the bucket and key name of the object to AWS Batch parameters\.
 **Note**